-I read and took notes from the aforementioned books.
-Below are 9 highlights (from each of the above people) from my notes on the issue of discipline and instruction, with a specific focus on spanking:
+I read and took notes from the aforementioned books and present them here.
+Below are 9 highlights from each of the above resources on the subject of discipline and instruction, with a specific focus on spanking.

 [These are taken from a class I took with Dr. Lambert on “Marriage and Family” in 2013.
 I post them here with his permission].